fmay/ocr-python-1/.guides/sections.md

 This time you will get an error in line 4: `TypeError: Can't convert 'int' object to str implicitly`.

 This is because `a` and `b` are now integers.
 Strings are input but then are *cast* or converted to integers.
-This means `c` is now an integer (as it takes in the sum of to integers which in itself is an integer).
+This means `c` is now an integer (as it takes in the sum of two integers which in itself is an integer).

 The problem arises when we then try and add `c` to a sentence: